-- Are stored securely in lockers or otherwise out of sight and will be switched off whilst staff are on duty. - Are not used to take pictures of the children attending the setting or that images are not shared. - Will not be used to take photographs, video or audio recordings in our setting. - Are not used to contact parents or children -exception will only be by agreement with the SLT.
+- Are stored securely in designated lockers and will be switched off whilst staff are on duty. - Are not used to take pictures of the children attending the setting or that images are not shared. - Will not be used to take photographs, video, or audio recordings in our setting. - Are not used to contact parents or children -exception will only be by agreement with the SLT